Common name: Woolly Cloak-fern, Woolly Cloak Fern

 Description: Rhizome short-creeping, densely covered with lanceolate, entire scales.

-Fronds crowded, 6–24 cm high, < 3 cm wide; stipe red-brown to black, shiny, densely covered with white or golden-brown scales; lamina narrow-lanceolate, 2-pinnate, upper surface ± densely hairy with stellate whitish hairs, lower surface with scales and stellate hairs; ultimate segments sessile, 2–5 mm long and 2 mm wide, margins lobed or entire.
+Fronds crowded, 6–24 cm high, < 3 cm wide; stipe red-brown to black, shiny, densely covered with white or golden-brown scales; lamina narrow-lanceolate, 2-pinnate, upper surface ± densely hairy with long slender branched whitish hairs, lower surface with scales and slender branched whitish hairs; ultimate segments sessile, 2–5 mm long and 2 mm wide, margins lobed or entire.